-ARTICLE 21: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow, or otherwise provide the sum of \$100,670, or any other amount for the purpose of reimbursing the Town for costs associated with the establishment and operation of 253 Farmacy, or pass any vote or votes in relation thereto.
+ARTICLE 21: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$120,050, or any other amount, for costs associated with the establishment and operation of a marijuana establishment known as 253 Farmacy, or pass any vote or votes in relation thereto.

-- A. \$14,012 to reimburse the Town for costs associated with the establishment and operation of 253 Farmacy - B. \$5,538 to reimbursing the Turners Falls Fire District for costs associated with the establishment and operation of 253 Farmacy - C. \$6,120 for police training relative to cannabis - D. \$75,000 for school substance abuse prevention programs
+- A. \$14,012 for costs incurred by Town departments in connection with the establishment and operation of 253 Farmacy - B. \$5,538 for costs incurred by the Turners Falls Fire District in connection with the establishment and operation of 253 Farmacy - C. \$7,000 for police training relative to identification of cannabis intoxication - D. \$8,500 for prevention programming development and monitoring - E. \$85,000 for school-based substance abuse counseling resources